Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Evaluator Brief

-One-page positioning, architecture map, evidence chain, grounded numbers, operational relevance, and integrity signals.
+Positioning, architecture map, evidence/provenance chain, internal run numbers, operational relevance, and integrity signals.

 Tier 2